mukul5789/Machine_Learning_Proj_2/README.md

 Logistic Regression
 metrics
 train_test_split We are making accuracy and prediction in Iris project through Iris Dataset.
 This is easy and understable for machine learning staters( Naive ).

+if you find it useful please drop a star.